JanusGraph/janusgraph/docs/operations/batch-processing.md

 corresponds to one step in the query, this approach can construct multiple batches per step.

+This is the default configuration of JanusGraph since version 1.0.0.

 ### Configuring the batch size
 Although batch size does not necessarily need to be configured, it can provide an additional tuning parameter to improve the